ansible/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

         state: present

+.. hint:: The XML format is more practical when there is a need to template the REST payload (inline), but the YAML format is more convenient for maintaing your infrastructure-as-code and feels more naturely integrated with Ansible playbooks.
+The dedicated modules offer a more simple, abstracted, but also a more limited experience.
+Use what feels best for your use-case.

 More information
 ................
 Plenty of resources exist to learn about ACI's APIC REST interface, we recommend the links below: